-Private School Services for Students: Title I requires that local educational agencies (LEAs) provide eligible private school children with Title I educational services or other benefits that are equitable to those provided to eligible public school children.
-Title I services for eligible private school children must be developed in consultation with private school officials.
+Title I, Part A requires that LEAs provide eligible private school children with Title I educational services or other benefits that are equitable to those provided to eligible public school children.
+Title I, Part A services for eligible private school children must be developed in consultation with private school officials.
 Eligible students enrolled in private schools receive Title I, Part A services; private schools do not receive Title I, Part A funds.
 The public school district, where the students reside, is responsible for making these services available for students in private schools.

-NCLB, Title I, Part A, Section 1120, Participation of Children Enrolled in Private Schools.
+ESSA, Title I, Part A, Section 1117, Participation of Children Enrolled in Private Schools.

 Title I Resource Tool Kit

 Equitable Services Ombudsman